baloise/design-system/.changeset/giant-plums-explain.md

 '@baloise/design-system-css': patch
 ---

-move sticky footer styles to core css file and updated bal-app for vue applications
+Relocate sticky footer styles to the core CSS file and update 'bal-app' for Vue applications.